0x6b/c/README.md

 This creates a `SessionStart` hook in `.claude/settings.local.json` that runs the auto-commit tool.

 > [!NOTE]
-> The `install` command will not overwrite existing `SessionStart` configurations.
-It adds a new hook entry to the existing array, preserving any other hooks you may have configured.
+> The `install` command will not add duplicate hooks for the same binary.
+If a hook already exists for the current binary, it will update the language parameter if different.
+This ensures only one hook per binary while allowing language changes.

 #### Manual Configuration